alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/install-the-kit.md

 Create a folder called “projects” in your Home folder.

 You can now open the Prototype Kit zip file you downloaded.
-When you’ve done this, you should see a folder called govuk-prototype-kit followed by the version number.
+When you’ve done this, you should see a folder called govuk-prototype-kit-for-upload.

 Rename the folder to something that describes your prototype and then move it into your projects folder.